-No. Name Position 1.
-Dr. Somboon Aueatchasai Chairman of the Risk Management Subcommittee 2.
-Mr. Kashpol Chulajata Member of the Risk Management Subcommittee 3.
-Mrs. Wassana Pongsangluk Member of the Risk Management Subcommittee
+Name Position 1.
+Dr. Somboon Aueatchasai Chairman of the Risk Management committee 2.
+Mr. Kashpol Chulajata Member of the Risk Management committee 3.
+Mrs. Wassana Pongsangluk Member of the Risk Management committee

 Scope of duties and responsibilities of the Risk Management committee